zhutianlei24/zkex/README.md

 Query your next available slot.
 ## Post Place Order
 Place an order with your account.
 For ```timeInForce``` please select GTC, the other options are not tested yet.
 Once your order is made, you can view it in ```testnet.app.zkex.com```.
+## Delete Cancel Order [Optional]
+Cancel an order by its order id.
+## Delete Cancel All Orders [Optional]
+Cancel all orders that you have been made.
+## Get Products Trades [Optional]
+todo
+## Get Product Candles [Optional]
+todo
+## Get Products Candles [Optional]
+todo
+## Get Account [Optional]
+Get all tokens that your account currently holds.
+## Get Account Stats [Optional]
+Get your account's history holding info.
+## Get Account PNL Stat [Optional]
+Get your account's Profit and Loss history info.
+## Get Layer 2 Account Info [Optional]
+Get your account's layer 2 (on zklink) info
+## Get Layer 2 Account Nonce [Optional]
+Get your account's layer 2 (on zklink) nonce, this is the nonce of your main account
+## Get Layer 2 Account Subnonce [Optional]
+Get your account's layer 2 (on zklink) subnonce, this is the nonce of your sub account
+## Get User Fee Rate [Optional]
+Get your account's fee rate.
+## Get Layer 2 Estimated Transaction Fee [Optional]
+Get the estimated fee for a certain type of transacation.
+## Post Submit Transaction [Optional]
+Post the layer 2 transaction to this endpoint so that it helps you to forward it to zklink rpc provider.
+## Get The Flash Exchange price [Optional]
+Query for the flash exchange price.
+Note: the buy/sell/token/amount will have an impact on the final trading price, and this ordermatching will not go through normal order placing/taking process -> flash trade is not visible on the UI.
+## Post Place Flash Order [Optional]
+Post an order by using flash exchange.
+Note: the flash order placing only supports "sell".
+If you want to perform a "buy" option, you need to do it reversly.
+For example, if you want to buy wETH with USD, actually you need to sell USD for wETH.
+Somehow in this script, the "sell USD and get wETH" returns 500 back.